 Tag Archives: pishwanton

-Adam and I visited the forest of Pishwanton this weekend for the first time in a few years.
+Adam and I visited the forest of Pishwanton/Fairhill this weekend for the first time in a few years.
 I’ve been there many times over a decade or so.

 It was a truly beautiful day, silvery spring light on the birch trees and amidst the trees, buildings made of mostly natural, unchanged materials.
 The architecture working in harmony with the landscape.